 The worst-case scenario is when a new tool, service or device accesses your networks and data with malicious intent.
 An essential baseline protection against this is to prevent any system that does not have EDR be allowed on your network.
 This is true even in cases of a Zero Trust security model.
 Mandatory EDR policies are even more critical in remote situations where employees cannot walk down to IT to get their laptops updated.
 Mandatory EDR policies also condition the organization to understand that certain protections must be in place for them to proceed to do anything on company networks and systems.
 Mandatory EDR is also part of most compliance processes and certifications, including SOC2.
 EDR may also head off technology sprawl at the pass and blunt the greatest risks by precluding unprotected devices from participating in any meaningful way.
 With SaaS tools, enforcing EDR is next to impossible and IT teams should recognize this from the start.
 That said, this is a good prompt to bias towards combined SaaS and local tools like Adobe Creative Cloud and Office365 which may require local installation for full functionality.
 These tools are getting better and better and are a happy hybrid.

-Set Up A Clear Approval Policy for New Tech Tools and Devices
+Set Up A Clear Approval Policy for Remote Work Tools and Devices

-Acknowledge Reality and Construct Solutions to the Most Obvious Conflicts
+Acknowledge Reality and Construct Solutions to the Most Obvious Remote Work Conflicts

 Rather than make impossible asks like “Don’t send personal emails from your work laptop”, set up conditions where it is easier for them to do so without violating compliance.
 Perhaps allow them to use cloud-based email services but block the use of attachments (to give one example).
 Or set up browser policies so that personal email must be opened in a different user profile on the machine.
 Only in the most strictly regulated industries can Draconian mandates on usage be enforced, so the alternative and far more successful path is to acknowledge common use cases that compromise basic compliance and find a way to solve that conflict that still works for employees.